 Pond fisheries can provide great sporting and aesthetic entertainment when properly managed.
 Problems with unbalanced populations, unwanted fish, or fish kills may occur but most can be solved with the ideas presented in this fact sheet.
 Once the source of the problem is identified, patient and careful management schemes will usually provide satisfactory results over time.

-Penn State Extension has many fact sheets and publications related to pond management.
 For more detailed information on pond fisheries management, consult the publication titled Management of Fish Ponds in Pennsylvania.
-Publications are available from your local county extension office or online.

 Prepared by Bryan R. Swistock, extension associate, and Richard W. Soderberg, professor of biology, Mansfield University.